Andreas Gursky's monumental vision of a complex world

 .

 "Having a great building only gets you so far.
 We need to have great art to go into it," curator and gallery director Ralph Rugoff said at a press preview.
 "And for that, I'm thrilled that we're opening with this exhibition looking at four decades of Andreas Gursky's career.
-"He is someone who has not just reinvented the language of photography, but has reinvented the way we can think about the possibilities of picture-making in many a format."

 "Amazon" (2016) by Andreas Gursky.
 Credit: Courtesy Andreas Gursky/DACS/Sprüth Magers